escherpad/luna/README.md

 npm install luna@git+https://git@github.com/escherpad/luna.git
 ```

 and then to run a test you can use `karma run`.
-I use webstorm's karma integration to run the tests.
+I use webStorm's karma integration to run the tests.

 ```typescript
 /** Created by ge on 12/6/15. */